A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Background Motivation

-An important development in the KO model is the recursive formulation proposed by \cite{LeGratiet_2014}, which reduces computational complexity of the KO model.
+An important development in the KO model is the recursive algorithm proposed by \cite{LeGratiet_2014}, which reduces computational complexity of the KO model.
 The key idea is to substitute the GP prior $Z_{t-1}(\bs{x})$ in Equation \eqref{eqn:KOH} by the \textit{posterior} distribution ${Z}^*_{t-1}(\bs{x}) = [Z_{t-1}(\bs{x})|\bs{z}_1,\cdots,\bs{z}_{t-1}]$, which can be shown to follow a GP.
-This recursive formulation expresses the predictive mean and variance at level $t$ as functions of the mean and variance at level $t-1$, which allows for reduced computational cost by avoiding the inversion of large ill-conditioned covariance matrices.
-With a nested structure for design points, \cite{LeGratiet_2014} showed that this recursive formulation yields the same posterior predictive mean and variance as the original KO model, thus justifying the recursive reformulation.
+This recursive formulation expresses the predictive mean and variance at level $t$ as functions of the mean and variance at level $t-1$, which allows for reduced computational cost by avoiding the inversion of large covariance matrices.
+With a nested structure for design points, \cite{LeGratiet_2014} showed that this recursive formulation yields the same posterior predictive mean and variance as the original KO model, thus justifying the recursive approach.
 Further discussion will be provided later in Section \ref{sec:gmgp}.

-One limitation of the KO model (and its extensions) is that it presumes the simulations form a \textit{sequence} from lowest to highest fidelity.
-Consider an example where this may not be the case.
-We take the $d=20$-d test function from \cite{WELCH1992} as the high-fidelity simulation response surface, and generate four lower-fidelity representations (details in Section \ref{sec:simulations}).
-The dependence between these simulators is visualized by the ``multi-fidelity DAG'' in Figure \ref{fig:NE_Tree}.
+One limitation of the KO model (and its extensions) is that it presumes the training data can be \textit{ranked} from lowest to highest fidelity.
+Consider a simple example where this is not the case.
+We take the $d=20$-d test function from \cite{WELCH1992} as the high-fidelity simulator, and generate four lower-fidelity representations (details in Section \ref{sec:simulations}).
 The two medium-fidelity codes ($M_1$ and $M_2$) are obtained via different simplifications on the high-fidelity code ($H$), and the two low-fidelity codes ($L_1$ and $L_2$) are obtained by different averaging operations on $M_1$.
-Here, the KO model is unable to capture this underlying multi-fidelity structure, since the five simulators cannot be ranked in a sequence.
-One way to apply the KO model, which we call the ``KO-path model'', is to train it on data along the longest path $L_1$, $M_1$, $H$ (see Figure \ref{fig:NE_Tree}); we will explore alternative ways in Section \ref{sec:simulations}.
+This dependence is captured by the ``multi-fidelity DAG'' in Fig. \ref{fig:motivation} (left).
+Here, the KO model is unable to capture this multi-fidelity structure, since the five simulators cannot be ranked in a sequence.
+One way to apply the KO model, which we call the ``KO-path model'', is to train it on data along the longest path $L_1$, $M_1$, $H$ (see Fig. \ref{fig:motivation} (left)); we will explore alternative ways in Section \ref{sec:simulations}.